Eloy Jiménez Player Props: White Sox vs. Angels

 Eloy Jiménez At The Plate

-- Jimenez has nine doubles, nine home runs and 13 walks while hitting .253.
+- Jimenez is batting .247 with nine doubles, nine home runs and 13 walks.

-- Jimenez has an RBI in 22 of 46 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 22 games this year (46.8%), Jimenez has picked up an RBI, and in seven of those games (14.9%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.